enpm611green/tsafe/README.md

  2. File -> Import
  3. Choose `General` -> `Existing Projects into Workspace` and click on `Next`
  4. Enter the path to the cloned repository and click on `Finish`
- 5. The project will appear in the Package Explorer under the name `Tsafe Project`
+ 5. The project will appear in the Package Explorer under the name `TSafe`

 ## Running TSAFE from the CLI